 Yes, I’m on a roll.
-These pocket grilled meals are amazing and so easy to prepare plus the clean up is “einfach”, thats easy in German!
-You’re going to see a lot of these this summer so I hope you give one of the recipes a try and enjoy!
+These pocket grilled meals are amazing and so easy to prepare, plus the clean-up is “einfach,” which’s easy in German!
+You’re going to see a lot of these this summer, so I hope you give one of the recipes a try and enjoy it!

 I make a big batch of pesto and use it on everything from grilling to sautéing to dips and rubs.
 Check out my B&B Pesto.
-You can change up the nuts from pine nuts to cashews, to almonds.
+You can change up the nuts from pine nuts to cashews to almonds.
 This time I made walnut pesto and smothered my chicken breast in it.
-Then I packed them in a foil pocket, put them on the grill for 10 minutes, flipped the pocket and let them cook for another 10 minutes and WOOO so moist, tender and delicious.
-Along side these birdies, I created a veggie foil pocket of carrots and green beans smothered in smokey bacon.
+Then I packed them in a foil pocket, put them on the grill for 10 minutes, flipped the pocket, and let them cook for another 10 minutes, and WOOO so moist, tender, and delicious.
+I created a veggie foil pocket of carrots and green beans smothered in smokey bacon alongside these birdies.
 They took the same amount of cooking time, 10/10.

-The coolest thing is you can prepare your pockets the day before or in the morning and if you’re having company it’s a terrific option for pre-prepping (is that a real word?
-LOL) so you can spend your time with your guest and “bang”, in 20 minutes dinner is ready!
+The coolest thing is you can prepare your pockets the day before or in the morning, and if you have company, it’s a terrific option for pre-prepping (is that a real word?
+LOL) so you can spend your time with your guest and “bang,” in 20 minutes dinner is ready!